 There are different ways to test an individual’s use of alcohol.
 Breathalyser tests can detect alcohol within 15 minutes of a first drink and can continue to detect alcohol for up to 24 hours.

 Urine testing for alcohol can show alcohol consumption up to 80 hours after consumed.

-Hair tests can help to establish longer-term patterns of alcohol misuse.
+Hair strand drug tests can help to establish longer-term patterns of alcohol misuse.

 Another option is a blood-based test for phosphatidylethanol (PEth), and it’s something we at Cansford Labs are excited about, having recently become the first UK lab to be accredited with ISO 17025 for PEth testing.